-Loon Echo’s first preserve, Mayberry Hill in Casco, is comprised of 160 acres of mixed woodlands, meadow and streams.
-The majority of the land that makes up this preserve was donated to Loon Echo by the Gillis family in 1990.
-A one mile trail that meanders through the preserve is enjoyed by many visitors and local residents for hiking and educational opportunities.
-We ask all visitors to observe the use guide lines posted below.
+Located in Casco, Mayberry Hill is 160 acres of mixed woodlands, meadow and streams.
+A one mile trail meanders through the preserve and can be enjoyed by visitors and local residents for hiking and educational opportunities.
+Benches have been placed at intervals along the trail to assist walkers.
+We ask all visitors to observe the use guidelines posted below.

 - Day hiking and dog walking